Merv-Local + Playwright guide

 Installing merv-client

-From your Playwright project root (where package.json and playwright.config live), add the package:
+inside your Playwright project root (where package.json and playwright.config live), add the package inside package.json:

 npm install -D merv-client